How Much Home Insurance Coverage Do You Really Need?

 Secure

-Personal Property, Liability & ALE Coverage
+Personal Property, Liability, and ALE Coverage

 Once your dwelling coverage is solid, you need to properly size the other three major components of your policy: personal property, liability, and additional living expenses (ALE).